xbgmsharp/postgsail/docs/src/contributing.md

 * it ensures that the primary repo only has maintained branches (e.g. `main` and `v1.x`), not a bunch of PR branches whose ownership and work status is unclear to everyone

-In the martin repository, we follow this and have a branch protection rule that prevents core contributors from creating pull requests from the primary repo.
+In the postgsail repository, we follow this and have a branch protection rule that prevents core contributors from creating pull requests from the primary repo.

 </details>